pediRAM/GeNSIS/README.md

 3. (Optional) edit the auto-detected version of your app
 4. (Optional) type an arbitary build like DEBUG, Release-Candidate, Demo ... or leave blank
 5. (Optional) type the file extension which should be assigned to your app or leave blank
-6. Type the name or initials of your organization/company/...
+6. Enter the name or initials of your organization/company/...
-7. Type the name of the publisher of the app
+7. Enter the name of your app's publisher
-8. Type the homepage of your app/company/organization
+8. Enter the web-address/url of the app or company/organization homepage

 ![Properties about Application and Publisher](source/Misc/Images/2_app_and_publisher_data.png)